rnasir826/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach: iterates through every item w/o stopping.
+Doesn't create a new array or need the return keyword.
+.map: returns a new array and needs a return keyword.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions recieves a callback function.
+Callback function is passed into a higher order function as an argument.

 3. What is closure?

+Closures give us the ability to put functions together .
+It allows us to use code that been identified elsewhere.
+It has lexical scope === belonging.
+Closure is basically inner scope referencing a variable created in the outter scope.

 4. Describe the four rules of the 'this' keyword.

+Principle 1: Window/Global Object Binding: if none of the other rules apply "this" defaults to the window - unless you are in strict mode, in which case it will return 'undefined'.
+Principle 2: Implicit Binding: only applies to object with methods .
+When the function is invoked, look to the left of the dot to see what this is referring to.
+Principle 3: New binding: Using the new keyword constructs a new object and 'this' points to it.
+When a function is invoked as a constructor using the new keyword 'this' points to the new object that's created.
+Principle 4: Explicit binding:
+.Call - will immediately invoke the function.
+Passes in arguments 1 by 1.
+.Apply - Will immediately invoke the function.
+Passes in arguments as an array.
+.Bind - Pass in the arugments 1 by 1 and it does not immediately invoke the function, instead it returns a brand new function that can be invoked later.

 5. Why do we need super() in an extended class?

+It calls the parent constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.